SOA2012-101078504/linphoneTest_1/uwp/cs/07_AdvancedChat/Readme.md

 You reached the last step of this tutorial !
 Well done !
 In this step we will show you how to create group chat, enable encryption and send ephemeral messages.

-Linphone provide end-to-end encryption to your Flexisip chat with LIME.
+Linphone provides end-to-end encryption to your Flexisip chat with LIME.
 We will learn in this step how to enable and use LIME to secure our ChatRoom.
 If you want more informations about LIME take a look to [this page](https://linphone.org/technical-corner/lime).